AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   Store the provided string argument verbatim as a trace tag attribute in the output trace header.
 The tag so associated with a trace can be retrieved from trace dumps and is output as part of some analysis reports.

-.. _eargs:
-:option:`-eargs` :
-  Pass what follows to the low-level machine simulator that eventually executes the program.
-If the executable program to run is not provided elsewhere on the command line, the first earg is used for this purpose.

-:option:`--kernel` :
-  Tell the underlying emulator that the executable program actually is a module to be loaded on top of the provided kernel binary.
-This is typically for VxWorks kinds of targets, where the kernel is a tailored version built to include GNATemulator support.

 :option:`--level` :
   Convey the most precise kind of analysis that is intended from the produced